idrblab/AnnoPRO/README.md

 ## Note
 AnnoPRO is tested to work under Python 3.8. and  cuda 11.2.

+## Possible problems
+1. pip is looking at multiple versions of XXX to determine which version is compatible with other requirements. this could take a while.

+Your pip is latest, back to old version such as 20.2, or just add `--use-deprecated=legacy-resolver` param.

 ## Contact
 If any questions, please create an [issue](https://github.com/idrblab/AnnoPRO/issues/new/choose) on this repo, we will deal with it as soon as possible.